onlyquake/xonotic-wiki/Compiling_In_Windows.markdown

 {{\>toc}}

 **This guide has been replaced by a shorter alternative.** This guide should still work, and get you a standalone MinGW/MSYS environment with access to msysgit.
 The new method only makes use of msysgit and is therefore easier and faster to set up.
-See the [Repository Access\#Windows][Repository Access\#Windows] page.
+See the [[Repository Access\#Windows]] page.

 This is an unofficial updated version of the outdated [[Outdated Compiling in Windows|Compiling in Windows]] page.
 There are no more automated tools in this version of the guide.